Luke23-45/Painting-Application/README.md

 ## Demo Video
-Check out the project demo video on YouTube: [Demo video to be added - Replace with your project demo video link] **(Note: The provided YouTube link in the template might not be relevant to this paint application and should be replaced with the correct demo video for this project.)**
+Check out the project demo video on YouTube: [Demo video to be added - Replace with your project demo video link]

 ## License